 The interstellar line-of-sight extinction towards SN 2011dh within the Milky Way as given by the extinction maps presented by Schlegel et al. (1998, hereafter S98) and recently recalibrated by Schlafly & Finkbeiner (2011, hereafter SF11) is $E(B-V){MW}=0.031$ mag.
 Here and in the following the extinction within the Milky Way, the host galaxy and in total will be subscripted "MW", "H" and "T" respectively and, except where otherwise stated, refer to the interstellar line-of-sight extinction towards the SN.
 The extinction within host galaxies is generally difficult to estimate.
-One class of methods used are empirical relations between the equivalent widths of the interstellar Na i D absorption lines and E(B-V).
+One class of methods used are empirical relations between the equivalent widths of the interstellar Na1 D absorption lines and E(B-V).
 Relations calibrated to the extinction within other galaxies as the one by Turatto et al. (2003) are based on low resolution spectroscopy and as demonstrated by Poznanski et al. (2011) the scatter is very large.
-Relations based on high or medium resolution spectroscopy as the ones by Munari & Zwitter (1997, hereafter MZ97) and Poznanski et al. (2012, hereafter P12) show a surprisingly small scatter but are calibrated to the extinction within the Milky Way.
-Nevertheless, given the line of sight nature of the method and the rough sim-
+Relations based on high or medium resolution spectroscopy as the ones by